HansC91/ExamProject/README.md

 copy the .env file details below to a .env file in the root folder. run the application with npm start.

-to run the unittest: npm jest setup.test.js
+to run the unittest: npx jest setup.test.js

 ## IMPORTANT INFO:
 DO NOT REGISTER A USER WITH THE NAME Johndoe, as this user is used for creation and testing in my unittests.